 Dr Bank $600 Cr Bad Debts Recovered (income) $600

 As you can see, the entry above actually does not affect the debtors control account at all (you don't have to show that more is owing to us now).
 It is simply a recording of cash received, with the contra entry being an income account.

 Note for US visitors, that the entries above for bad debts and bad debts recovered are using what is known as the "Direct Write-Off Method" (as opposed to an alternate method called the "Allowance for Bad Debts" method).

 See below for more comments, questions and answers on recovery of bad debts.

 - Michael Celender Accounting Basics for Students

-FYI I don't provide full lessons and exercises regarding bad debts (and provision for bad debts) on this site.
-This is only available in my basic accounting books.
+FYI full lessons and exercises on bad debts (and provision for bad debts) are only available in my basic accounting books, not on this site.